endeavouros-team/PKGBUILDS/grub-tools/README.md

 to generate the initrd line properly.
 *grub-fix-initrd-generation* fixes both 'grub' and 'os-prober' in order to produce correct 'initrd' generation.

-Run grub-fix-initrd-generation once, and always after updating 'grub' or 'os-prober', unless 'grub' and 'os-prober' have been fixed by upstream.
+Run grub-fix-initrd-generation once, and always after updating 'grub' or 'os-prober' until 'grub' and 'os-prober' have been fixed by upstream.